Dalgona/serum-site/pages/docs/project_structure.md

 ## `templates` Directory

-Templates define overall layout structure of your website.
+Templates define overall layout of your website.
 There are four templates you must define.
 [Templates](%page:docs/templates) document describes each of them.

 ## `includes` Directory